top of page

 As women approach menopause, they often face a variety of physical and emotional changes linked to decreased hormone levels, particularly estrogen.
 Grasping the role of hormone therapy during this changing time is essential for making informed decisions.
 This post aims to dispel myths about hormone therapy and shed light on the benefits of estrogen supplementation for women in perimenopause and early menopause.

-Close-up view of a lush plant symbolizing natural health
+Close-up view of a lush plant symbolizing natural health.
+See how hormone therapy can help.

 Embrace movement and connection with nature.